The Quest (1996 film): Defendant's arguments

 For his part, Van Damme maintained that Enter the New Dragon and The Quest were different films.
 He denied promising residuals to Dux, and claimed that witnesses suggesting otherwise had been misled by his idiosyncratic English.
-His lawyer also pointed that the WGA had not granted Dux his desired screenwriting credit, but a story credit.
+His lawyer also pointed out that the WGA had not granted Dux his desired screenwriting credit, but a story credit.
 This meant that only superficial elements from Dux's draft had made it into The Quest, which should not entitle him to gross points.
 The defense further noted that Dux's lawyer had not mentioned the existence of Van Damme's note and tape in earlier correspondence with the actor's representatives, and neither had Dux himself in his pre-trial deposition.
 Van Damme's counsels scored a critical blow when they summoned witnesses who contradicted Dux's claims that his residence had been rendered inaccessible by the earthquake.
 This greatly hurt the plaintiff's credibility in the eyes of the jury, and raised doubts as to whether Van Damme's recorded pledge had ever existed.